AcalaNetwork/e2e-tests/README.md

 Use specific block number for tests and db cache can signficantly improve test running speed.

+Run `yarn update-env` to update .env file with latest block number.

+To debug failing tests on CI, find the block number config from CI log and put them in .env to run the test with the same block height.

 ### Use Subway to catch RPC responses

 Use [subway](http://github.com/AcalaNetwork/subway) to run local endpoints to catch RPC responses for additonal improved test running speed.